Thanksgiving (Scream Queens): Plot

-Meanwhile, Pete tells a story based on the evidence he dug up, claiming Wes is the killer.
-Pete reveals that, by bribing a government official with drugs, he discovered that Wes was Boone's (Nick Jonas) father, and thus, the father of the other bathtub baby.
-Wes talks to Grace alone and tells her that he didn't know he had knocked up Sophia.
-After the two make up, Zayday calls them over for dinner.
-Chanel and Hester arrive, as does Chad soon after.
-He and Chanel make up as well, and Chanel #3 and Chanel #5 go retrieve the turkey.
-As Chanel uncovers the Turkey, everyone begins screaming in horror.
-It is revealed that instead of holding the turkey, the platter is holding Gigi's head.
+Chad takes Chanel to spend Thanksgiving with his family.
+Hester arrives unexpectedly.
+Chad tells his family that Hester is his "sober coach," claiming that he has a drinking problem.
+A fight ensues.
+After enduring shabby treatment from the Radwell family, Chanel apologizes for trying to kill Hester and then proceeds to tell off each of the Radwells, ending with Chad, and telling him she never wants to talk to him again.

+Gigi spends Thanksgiving with Red Devil in their hotel room.

+Chanel #3 goes to spend Thanksgiving with her adopted family, but is so disgusted by how arrogant and insane they are that she goes back to campus, where she spends the holiday with Dean Cathy Munsch and fellow students.
+As Chanel goes to uncover the turkey, it is revealed that instead of holding the turkey, the platter is holding Gigi's head.

 Production

 On September 11, 2015, Ryan Murphy announced that Patrick Schwarzenegger is joining the cast of Scream Queens.
 He portrayed Thad Radwell, the younger brother of Glen Powell's character Chad Radwell.
 On, Chad Michael Murray was cast as Brad Radwell, the older brother of Chad.
 Alan Thicke and Julia Duffy were cast as The Radwells' parents.
 They all made their guest appearance in this episode.
 Gary Grubbs and Faith Prince also guest starred in this episode as Chanel #3 (Billie Lourd)'s adoptive parents, Mr. and Mrs. Swenson.
 Rachele Brooke Smith appears as Muffy St. Pierre-Radwell, the wife of Chad Michael Murray's character Brad.